JimMcL/sampleIt/README.md

 * Deployment instructions

+ Install Ruby and Ruby on Rails.

  Pre-compiled assets are not checked in to revision control.
 That means it is necessary to precompile them as part of a production deployment.
-Run the command
- `$ bundle exec rake assets:precompile`
+To do so, run the command `$ bundle exec rake assets:precompile`

  On Windows, the server can be run using `server.bat [-p]`.
 If running